Our Work

 Key Stats

-Promotion of safe hygiene is the single most cost-effective means of preventing. infectious disease at $5 per disability-adjusted life years
+Promoting safe hygiene is the single most cost-effective means of preventing infectious disease, costing just $5 per disability-adjusted life year.

 Simple handwashing with soap and water can reduce the rate of diarrheal disease by 47%, and respiratory disease by 23%.